kienerj/pycdxml/pycdxml/cdxml_converter/README.md

 ## Status

-The **status of the project is at best "alpha"** simply due to the limited scope of tested molecules for now.
-It has to be assumed that anything that isn't a basic small molecules will probably either fail or more likely lead to an invalid output.
+The **status of the project is at best "alpha"** simply due to the limited scope of tested molecules and limitations how to validate the result.
+It has to be assumed that anything that isn't a basic small molecules can either fail or even worse lead to an invalid output without error.

 What its implemented:

 - Conversion to/from cdx to/from cdxml for small molecules and simple reactions
-- Conversion from RDKit Mol to cdx/cdxml
+- Conversion from simple RDKit Mols to cdx/cdxml

-One can also convert simple and small RDKit Mol instances into the internal representation which can then either be converted to cdx or cdxml.

 ## ChemDraw Format Specification

 #### Issues

 The [official specification](https://www.cambridgesoft.com/services/documentation/sdk/chemdraw/cdx/General.htm) is very much outdated.
 It's contradicts itself in some places any many properties and objects are outright missing or seem to have changed their type.
-Some of this issues have been solved simply by changing the type or reverse-engineering the property if it is simple enough.
+Some of this issues have been solved simply by changing the type or by trial and error if it is simple enough.

 There is an [updated header file](http://forums.cambridgesoft.com/messageview.aspx?catid=12&threadid=3822) on old CambridgeSoft forums but it doesn't explain the type or usage of new object or properties so it's of limited value.

 A much bigger issue are inconsistent data types.
 By creating trivial test files I found that properties `color(UNINT16) `and `BracketUsage (INT8)` can appear with wrong number of bytes in the cdx file (4 and 2).
 These additional bytes are 0 and it's unclear what they are for.
 Removing the 0-bytes from color leads to a file that looks exactly the same in ChemDraw UI.
 Hence their reason to exist is unclear.

-The biggest limitation is that very old cdx files do not adhere to the official cdx specification and can hence in many cases not be interpreted.
+The biggest limitation is that very old cdx files (pre ChemDraw 8) do not adhere to the official cdx specification and can hence in many cases not be interpreted.

 #### CDX vs CDXML